Easy-to-read medicine information about trimethoprim – what it is, how to take trimethoprim safely and possible side

-Like all medicines, trimethoprim can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body adjusts to the new medicine
+Like all medicines, trimethoprim can cause side effects, although not everyone gets them.
+Often side effects improve as your body adjusts to the new medicine

 |Side effects||What should I do?|

-Trimethoprim may interact with a few medications and herbal supplements so check with your doctor or pharmacist before starting trimethoprim or before starting any new medicines.
+Trimethoprim may interact with some medicines and herbal supplements so check with your doctor or pharmacist before starting trimethoprim or before starting any new medicines.

 Medsafe Consumer Information Sheet TMP Tablet